 More on the SeaDream Yacht Club:

-The two small SeaDream ships sail the Caribbean in the winter and cross the Atlantic to the Mediterranean in the summer.
+The two small SeaDream ships sail the Caribbean in the winter and cross the Atlantic to Europe for the summer.
 Most cruises are for seven to ten days, but can be combined for a longer cruise since the itineraries do not repeat.

 SeaDream Yacht Club